j1nxie/j1nxie.github.io/content/blog/2025-05-05-sekai-decompiling.md

 Once again, this is less so a formal tutorial, more so my own notes to approach Unity decompilation, and I managed to learn a whole lot from this!
 I might come around and snoop further into things, but for now, this is a wrap for our journey.
 See you next time... maybe.

 [^1]: <https://x.com/pjsekai_eng/status/1786372022307557495>
+[^2]: A compilation process where code is compiled from intermediate representations into machine code at runtime.
-[^2]: An optimization technique that compiles intermediate representations like IL into native machine code, so the resulting binary can be executed natively instead of within a provided runtime, as well as reducing the amount of work performed during runtime.
+[^3]: An optimization technique that compiles intermediate representations like IL into native machine code before execution, so the resulting binary can be executed natively instead of within a provided runtime, as well as reducing the amount of work performed during runtime.